 Sodinokibi exploits a vulnerability in Oracle WebLogic (CVE-2019-2725), trying to get access to user data and encrypt it.
 Sodinokibi is often spread by brute-force attacks and exploits in servers, though using phishing or spreading infected links through ads is common as well.

 Making things worse, Sodin may infect on-site backups as well.
-To prevent this, we recommend implementing a ransomware backup strategy and using off-site backup tools for your G Suite/Office 365 data.
+To prevent this, we recommend implementing a ransomware backup strategy and using off-site backup tools for your Google Workspace (G Suite) or Microsoft 365 data.